 He received a BA in biochemistry from Harvard, a M.Sc. in mechanical engineering from MIT, and PhD in medical engineering and medical physics from the Harvard-MIT Health Sciences and Technology Program.
 He earned his MD from the Harvard Medical School.
 Dr. Chen was previously assistant professor in biomedical engineering and oncology at Johns Hopkins University, the Skirkanich Professor of Innovation and founding director of the Center for Engineering Cells and Regeneration at the University of Pennsylvania.

-In a distinguished career that has brought her through Harvard Medical School, Baylor College of Medicine, Rice University and Yale, Hirschi has made multiple key contributions to science.
+In a distinguished career that has brought her through Harvard Medical School, Baylor College of Medicine, Rice University, Yale and University of Virginia, Hirschi has made multiple key contributions to science.
 Of special note, she has significantly contributed to our understanding of the role of endothelial cells in the recruitment and differentiation of mural cells; identifying hemogenic endothelial cells as the source of hematopoietic stem cells during development; determining the role of retinoic acid in vascular and hematopoietic development; and decoding the origin and derivation of endothelial progenitor cells and their role in vascular repair.

 Past president of the North American Vascular Biology Organization, Hirschi is currently on the National Advisory Council for the NIH National Institute of Biomedical Imaging and Bioengineering.

 Professor Mark Mercola’s research, drug screening, collaborations, patents and positions on editorial and advisory boards speak to his leading expertise in heart failure and bioengineering.
 Prior to his appointment at Stanford University, he was a member of Havard’s department of cell biology and the University of California-San Diego’s bioengineering department.